Skip to content

 Walking from Ben Crom Reservoir to the Silent Valley

-On the island of Ireland, there are 4 significant road trip routes that connect the entire coast of the island.
+Four significant road trip routes connect the entire coast of the island of Ireland.
 In the Republic of Ireland, it’s the Wild Atlantic Way and the Ancient East.
-Then in Northern Ireland in the UK you have the Causeway Coastal Route and the Mourne Coastal Route road trips.
+Then in Northern Ireland in the UK, you have the Causeway Coastal Route and the Mourne Coastal Route road trips.

 The Mourne Coastal Route follows the lesser travelled east coast route.
 This is known for its quaint fishing villages and scenic seaside towns.
 Follow the picturesque coastal roads of Strangford Lough and the Ards Peninsula, before reaching the majestic Mourne Mountains.